Nice Guy Johnny: Production

 Burns based the film on his own experiences as an independent filmmaker when offered a choice between following his dreams and working for a major studio.
 After his previous film, Purple Violets, did not perform as hoped, Burns took the opportunity to re-educate himself on screenwriting.
 He recalled, "I recognized after my film Purple Violets that I had gotten away from respecting traditional storytelling structure.
 I thought I knew it, but I stopped outlining and stopped thinking about audiences’ expectations.
 After that film I thought that I needed to go back and re-educate myself.
 So I went back and read a ton of books on Hollywood screenwriting and story structure.
 A lot of it I found very helpful and a lot of it I didn’t, but I know going back and having respect for structure helped me enormously as a screenwriter."
-Knowing that Nice Guy Johnny would be a microbudget film (as were his following films, Newlyweds and The Fitzgerald Family Christmas), while writing the script Burns concentrated on how he could keep the cost of the film down. " With all three of those movies I would write down the list of locations that I knew I could get for free.
+Knowing that Nice Guy Johnny would be a micro-budget film (as were his following films, Newlyweds and The Fitzgerald Family Christmas), while writing the script Burns concentrated on how he could keep the cost of the film down. " With all three of those movies I would write down the list of locations that I knew I could get for free.
 I knew I would be writing more daytime exterior scenes than nighttime scenes just because of the cost of lighting and how time consuming and difficult shooting at night is with a micro-budget.
 I also knew I would be writing away from any scenes that would require a lot of extras.
 With those parameters I wrote the scripts.
 It was a different discipline."